 Parking on Weekends

-On weekends many garages offer a discounted all-day flat rate of $7-$10.
-If you're coming in for the evening, remember that some parking garages offer deals after the commuters clear out, usually a flat rate of $5-$7 after 5 p.m.
+On weekends many garages offer a discounted all-day flat rate.
+If you're coming in for the evening, remember that some parking garages offer deals after the commuters clear out, usually a flat rate after 5 p.m.
 Sunday through Friday.
 Simply follow the signs advertising these discounts.

 If saving money is important and your visit is short, street or meter parking may be the right choice.
 But if getting a parking ticket would absolutely ruin your day or time is short, play it safe and head for a garage.
-Daily rates range from $10-$25, depending on location and day.
+Daily rates depend on location and day.
 A charge for parking, usually at about this daily rate, is also standard at most Inner Harbor and downtown hotels.

 Traditional coin parking meters are being phased out in areas like Mount Vernon, Harbor East, and Fells Point.
 Parking kiosks that take coins and credit cards have replaced them.
 Pay for your time and leave the receipt on your dashboard.